LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 The rules in this table are the rules in play in each campaign.

-When you are making your character later in this guide you need to keep the Variant rules in mind.
+When you are making your character later in this guide, you need to keep the Variant rules in mind.

 For example.